 It does suck up a few percentage points of juice over the day, but it's still within Apple's battery performance estimate of 10 hours of usage for the iPad Pro, so the drain is negligible.

-When charging via the Magic Keyboard, I noticed that it doesn't juice up nearly as fast as if I were to charge directly through the iPad (about 1% per minute versus about 3 or 4% per minute), but if I need the iPad's USB-C port free for other peripherals, it's good to know I have a different method to charge.
+When charging via the Magic Keyboard port, I noticed that it doesn't juice up nearly as fast as if I were to charge directly through the iPad (about 1% per minute versus about 3 or 4% per minute), but if I need the iPad's USB-C port free for other peripherals, it's good to know I have a different method to charge.

 When we all found out how much the Magic Keyboard for iPad Pro costs, I think we had a collective double-take.
-At a time when you can get a brains new iPhone for $399, a $299 keyboard case seems a bit tone deaf.
+At a time when you can get a brand new iPhone for $399, a $299 keyboard case seems a bit tone deaf.
 It's $120 more than Apple's next most expensive keyboard case, the Smart Folio.

 Now, I love the Magic Keyboard.
 I love that Apple has transformed it for mobile and I can have the same scissor switch, bouncy key, springy feedback keyboard with my iPad Pro.
 There's no denying it's worth a few extra bucks.

 I was disappointed enough, however, in the functionality to consider this not an instabuy (even though I insta-bought it).
 Apple didn't truly solve the pain points of typing on laps.
 It's still wobbly.
 The keyboard still angles upward if your lap isn't in the exact right position, and to add to the frustration, you can't simply angle the iPad further back to accommodate an imbalance.
 It's an amazing keyboard, but not the be-all-end-all experience I was hoping for.